top of page

 The outdoor kitchen is the real showstopper.
 Under a double-story open-air cupola is the ultimate entertainment space for family and friends.
 You'll find modular outdoor cabinets designed to hold a 40” grill, LED under-counter fridge, kegerator, pull-out trash cans, storage for utensils, plates, spices and anything else the homeowners need.
 There's a stone fireplace, a dining area and cozy seating to top it all off.

-This project just kicked off in June.
+This project just kicked off in June of 2025.
 The framing is almost complete and we’re currently in the rough-in stage, walking through with the plumber and electrician to finalize placement.
-Cabinet installation is planned for December, followed by laminate flooring.

-I'm currently working on tile, lighting, paint colors, and hardware and it’s all coming together beautifully.
+Cabinet installation is planned for May, followed by the wood look laminate flooring.
+Currently I'm working on tile, lighting, paint colors, and hardware and it’s all coming together beautifully.

-The Freewoods Farm home is one of the largest and most exciting projects I’ve ever worked on.
+The Freewoods Farm home is one of the largest and most extensive projects I’ve ever worked on.
 From layout reconfigurations to luxurious finishes, each room is being thoughtfully designed for maximum function and style.

 Whether you’re planning a remodel, building new, or just love seeing beautiful kitchens, I hope this project inspires your next big design adventure.